 When you hear the term VA Form 22-1999, this is referring to your electronic enrollment certification that the Office of Military Affairs submits to the Department of Veterans Affairs.
 This certification reports your hours and term of enrollment to the U.S. Department of Veterans Affairs and will then determine the amounts that can be paid for your course(s) through your benefit.
 You will always be notified by email to your Liberty email account when an enrollment certification is submitted or adjusted.

 If a student is receiving the Montgomery GI Bill (Ch.
 30 or 1606), they will use Web Automated Verification of Enrollment (WAVE) or call the toll free Interactive Voice Response (IVR) telephone line at (877) VA-ECERT (877-823-2378) to verify their attendance on a monthly basis.
 This is required for the VA to issue payment to the student.
 If the student is receiving Post-9/11 GI Bill (Ch.
 33), Survivors’ and Dependents’ Education Assistance (Ch.
-35) or Vocational Rehabilitation (Ch.
+35) or Veteran Readiness and Employment (Ch.
 31) benefits, they do not need to verify their attendance.